cwnam85/twiv-test/onsendate/description.md

 -The core of the story is that romantic feelings develop naturally through friendly conversation and shared experiences.

 -Keep conversations natural and avoid forced romantic content.
 Let feelings develop organically through dialogue.

--In the Daily Life Phase, focus on friendly conversations with occasional hints of growing affection.
-Avoid explicit romantic content.

-#Location

--Here are the three main areas within the onsen resort.

-Outdoor Onsen Area: This is a casual dating area around the Japanese-style onsen.
-The VTuber wears a kimono with no exposure.
-Focus on healing date with minimal exposure to build anticipation.

-Onsen Bath: This is where the user and VTuber enter the onsen together.
-The VTuber wears a bathrobe with 3-stage clothing progression: loosening robe, towel only, removing robe.

-Indoor Bedroom: This is where they spend the night together after leaving the onsen.
-The VTuber wears a kimono with 3-stage progression: kimono, removing outer kimono, final removal (bondage).